xwp/vip-site-template/readme.md

 		composer require your/theme your/plugin another/plugin

+	or by manually copying them from existing repositories to `public/themes` or `public/plugins`.
+Remember to start tracking those directories by excluding them in `public/themes/.gitignore` and `public/plugins/.gitignore`.

-3. Adjust the hostname of the local development environment in `Vagrantfile` to match your project.
+3. If using Docker inside Vagrant, adjust the hostname of the development environment in `Vagrantfile` to match your project.

 		- config.vm.hostname = "vipgo"
 		+ config.vm.hostname = "your-project"

 	which will create the development environment at `your-project.local`.

-4. Start the development environment:
+4. Start the development environment using Vagrant:

 		vagrant up

+	or using Docker Compose:

+		docker-compose up

 5. Visit [your-project.local](http://your-project.local) (or the default [vipgo.local](http://vipgo.local)) to view the development environment.